Elvis Stojko: 1995–96 season

 At the 1996 World Championships in Edmonton, Alberta, Stojko fell on his triple axel combo jump, leaving him in seventh place after the short programme.
 In the free programme he included a quadruple jump combination (the only one in the competition) and moved him all the way up to fourth, just off the podium behind American Rudy Galindo, who won the bronze.
-His quadruple toe loop–triple toe loop was the first ever performed by a skater in a major competition.
+His quadruple toe loop–double toe loop was the only quadruple combination performed by a skater in the competition.

 1996–97 season: Champions Series title

 Stojko won the 1996–97 Champions Series Final (Grand Prix Final) in Hamilton, Ontario, skating to the movie soundtrack of "Dragon Heart".
 Two other skaters also landed quad jumps during the free skate (Ilia Kulik and Alexei Urmanov), but not in combination as Stojko did.
+His quadruple toe loop-triple toe loop combination was the first combination of its kind successfully landed in history.

 At the 1997 World Championships, he again had a strong short programme and placed fourth going into the free.
 Approximately halfway through the free skate, Alexei Urmanov, leader after the short programme, withdrew from the event with an injury, while Ilia Kulik, in third, had a performance that put him out of contention.
 Stojko then took the ice and landed his quad-triple combination to earn two perfect scores of 6.0 and another world title.